Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Model

-where $a_n$ and $a_n^\dag$ ($n=1,2,3$) are the annihilation and creation operators of cavity $n$ with angular frequency $\omega_n$ and loss rate (or gain rate) $\kappa_n$, and $g_{\rm nm}$ ($m=2,3$) is the coupling strength between cavity $n$ and cavity $m$.
+where $a_n$ and $a_n^\dag$ ($n=1,2,3$) are the annihilation and creation operators of cavity $n$ with angular frequency $\omega'_n$ and loss rate (or gain rate) $\kappa_n$, $\omega_q$ is the transition frequency between ground state $|g\rangle$ and excited state $|e\rangle$ of the qubit, $\gamma$ is the loss rate of the qubit, and $\sigma^- = |g\rangle \langle e|$ and $\sigma^+ = |e\rangle \langle g|$ are the ladder operators of the qubit.
+In Eq.~(\ref{H0}), $-i\kappa_n a_n^\dag a_n$ and $-i\gamma\sigma^+ \sigma^-$ describe the dissipations of cavity $n$ and qubit, respectively, which have been widely used in studying EPs~\cite{Feng17,El-Ganainy18,Ozdemir19,Wiersig20,Bergholtz21}.
+Theoretically, this form can be derived using the Langevin equations~\cite{Xiong21}.
 If cavity $n$ is passive (active), the loss rate (gain rate) is positive (negative), i.e., $\kappa_n > 0$ ($\kappa_n < 0$).
-Without loss of generality, we assume that the coupling strength $g_{\rm nm}$ is non-negative and cavity 2 is lossy, i.e.,
+Under the rotating-wave approximation, the interaction Hamiltonian between three cavities and qubit is